Dear Lie: Background and composition

 The idea for the song initially came from a poem written by Tionne "T-Boz" Watkins titled "What's My Name", which was published in her book of semi-autobiographical poetry called Thoughts.
 The poem was later turned into a song with the help of Babyface.
 Watkins discussed that her father constantly lied, which put a strain on their relationship.
 Watkins stated that the song began with the group's vulnerability and transformed into "a place of strength".
 Rozonda "Chilli" Thomas enjoyed that the song played out as a metaphor for power, stating that You can hear a lie that somebody says about you and it's not true.
 But it can really have so much power over you and that is why it sucks.
 But you've got to take that power back.
 We get so caught up sometimes in being upset about things and the person that we're allowing to have that type of power over us are doing just fine and as they say these days, living their best life.

 Commercial performance

 The song reached the top 40 in several countries, including Australia, Canada, Ireland, New Zealand, and the United Kingdom.
 It also reached number 51 on the US Billboard Hot 100.
+Despite its peak in the United Kingdom, it is their sixth best-selling single there.